Browned Butter Apple Bread – the perfect quick bread for Fall!

 3) Use OXO Steel Apple Divider to chop into slices.

-7) In a mixer bowl, mix the remaining butter and add the granulated sugar and 1/2 cup of the brown sugar.
-Beat until fluffy.8) Add the egg and beat until completely mixed.
+In a mixer bowl, mix the remaining butter and add the granulated sugar and 1/2 cup of the brown sugar.
+Beat until fluffy.
+Add the egg and beat until completely mixed.
 Add yogurt and sour cream and mix until smooth.

-** Apples are the number one item on the Dirty Dozen list.
+** Apples are always on the Environmental Work Group's Dirty Dozen list.
 Buy organic or know your source.